Sebastianhju/Runeterra-5e/2.0/Runes.md

 Once a turn, when you deal damage to an enemy you gain a stack of _manastore_.
 Whenever you have five stacks of manastore you regain a spell slot.
 The spell slots level is equal to half your proficiency bonus rounded up.

-Whenever you score a takedown you gain three stacks.

 ---

 ### Legend: Alacrity <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/LegendAlacrity.png" Align=left width=7% height=7%>